You are currently viewing Can You Super Glue A Broken Key?

 Can Professional Locksmiths Successfully Copy a Glued Key?

-If a glued key is your only key left copying it can be challenging but it’s not impossible as the success largely depends on the quality of the glue job and whether the shape of the key originally was good.
+If a glued key is your only copy it can be challenging but it’s not impossible to duplicate it and the success depends on how strong the glue and whether the shape of the key cuts are still good.

-A professional locksmith is your best bet in this situation as they have special tools, expertise and knowledge to accurately read and replicate the key profile even if it’s been glued together.
+A professional locksmith is your best bet in this situation as they have the experties to duplicate a key even if it was glued together.

 Leave a Reply